mattuff/metaknight/README.md

 2. Set up strands:

-Every component is made up of strands.
+Every component is composed of strands.
 The strand class, **strandClass.py**, initializes these strands.
-The attributes of the strand are the component it belongs to, the strands directly before and after it, and the connections directly before and after it.
-It's set up by ```strand(comp, pred, succ, pred_con, succ_con)```.
+The attributes of the strand are the component it belongs to, the strands directly before and after it, and the crossings directly before and after it.
+It's initialized by ```strand(comp, pred, succ, pred_con, succ_con)```.

 Let's set up three strands for the unknot above (without worrying about the connections):
 ```